Relintai/pandemonium_engine_docs/01_about/02_faq.md

 needed, our recommendation is to use C++ and GDNative for the high performance parts and GDScript (or C#) for the rest of the game.

-## How can I support Pandemonium development or contribute?

-See `doc_ways_to_contribute`.

-## Who is working on Pandemonium?
-How can I contact you?

-See the corresponding page on the [Pandemonium website]( https://pandemoniumengine.org/contact ).